 Authentication: To provide assurance that the products have come from approved sources.

 Piracy protection and selective access are achieved by encrypting the products and providing data permits to decrypt them.
 Data permits have an expiration date to enable access to the products for a licensed period.
-Data Servers will encrypt the digital products before supplying it to the Data Client.
-The encrypted products are then decrypted by the end-user system (for example ECDIS/ECS) prior to .being reformatted and imported into the System Internal Format (for example SENC).
+Data Servers will encrypt digital products before supplying themto the Data Client.
+The encrypted products are then decrypted by the end-user system (for example ECDIS/ECS) prior to use.).
 Authentication is provided by means of digital signatures applied to the product files.

-The security scheme does not specifically address how the product information can be protected once it is within an end-user application.
+The security scheme does not address how the product information is protected once it is within an end-user application.
 This is the responsibility of the Original Equipment Manufacturers (OEMs).

-The scheme enables the mass distribution of protected datasets on hard media (for example DVD) and can be accessed and used by all customers with a valid license containing a set of data permits.
+The scheme enables the mass distribution of protected datasets on hard mediawhich can then be accessed and used by all customers with a valid license containing a set of data permits.
 Selective access to individual products is supported by providing users with a licensed set of data permits containing the encrypted dataset keys.
 This license is created using a unique hardware identifier of the target system and is unique to each Data Client.
 Consequently licenses cannot be exchanged between individual Data Clients.

+The Protection scheme is designed for file based transfer of data between parties.
+Stream based transfer may use different methodologies.
+Data streaming is presented in S-100 Part 14.
+The S-100 protection scheme described in this part is bound to the value “S100p15_5.0.0” in the protectionScheme element of the CATALOG.XML exchange set catalogue.

-The scheme uses a compression algorithm to reduce the size of the dataset.
+The scheme uses an optional compression algorithm to reduce the size of the dataset.
 Unencrypted product files contain many repeating patterns of information; for example coordinate information.
-Compression is therefore always applied before the product file is encrypted and uncompressed after the decryption on the data client system (normally an ECDIS/ECS).
+Compression is therefore always applied before the product file is encrypted and uncompressed after the corresponding decryption on the data client system.

 Participants in the Protection Scheme